 3. Many young people aren't getting the work placement as promised

-It’s hard to know why this is happening, but with good quality work experience being absolutely crucial to a young person being able to get on the career ladder, we really think that this should be a priority for DWP to get sorted.
+It’s hard to know why this is happening.
+However, as good quality work experience is crucial to a young person getting on the career ladder, this should be a priority for DWP to get sorted.

 4. Support should be tailored to the needs of the young person

 Only 12% of young people surveyed rated Jobcentre staff understanding of their situation as good.
-If tailored support is going to be offered to vulnerable claimants, it’s essential that every single young person feels their situation is understood.
+If tailored support is going to be offered to vulnerable claimants, it’s essential every single one feels their situation is understood.

 Jobcentres need to reach out to third party providers, such as Centrepoint, more often.
 We know the needs of the young people we support and we can work with Jobcentres to offer the tailored help they need.